 Use of variables in the deterministic step precludes estimating their m values using this data.
 For variables used in deterministic linkage, m values were informed by previous implementation (1). m values for the remaining matching variables were estimated as the proportion of deterministic links exhibiting agreement on each matching variable. u values were estimated using random draws and were value-specific where possible.
 For each pair of records, partial match weights were summed across all matching variables to calculate an overall match weight, assigning partial weights of zero in the presence of missing values.

 The probabilistic step only considered records that matched on hospital trust and in which the baby's admission commenced no more than seven days before the mother's admission commenced and no more than seven days after the mother's admission ended.
 Candidate links were ranked by match weight and sorted into 'unambiguous links' in which the top-ranked infant record for a maternal record and the top-ranked maternal record for an infant record were consistent and uncontended, 'multiple links' in which the top rank was shared by multiple candidates (which could all be true, given potential linkage errors in the construction of the cohorts) and 'ambiguous links' in which the highest ranks were inconsistent.
 An iterative sample of record pairs was clerically reviewed to select a minimum threshold for accepting these candidate links (in this case, match weight ≥ 3).
+In summary, the probabilistic linkage steps were to:

+Identify mother and baby records from the same hospital that are no more than seven days apart in time.

+Calculate match weights and rank all candidate links by match weight

+Use iterative, sampled clerical review to decide a minimum match weight for accepting links.

+Accept unambiguous links above this threshold, where the highest ranked baby for a mother is the same as the highest ranked mother for that baby.

+Flag links above the threshold where there is inconsistency the highest ranked pairs as potential errors in linkage.

+Flag links above the threshold where there is ambiguity in the highest ranked pairs as potential errors in linkage or true multiple links (reflecting multiple records for the same mother or baby in the data).

 Overall, 49.7% of infants in the birth cohort were able to be deterministically linked to a mother and, for a further 44.0%, an unambiguous probabilistic link was identified.
 Small numbers of multiple (0.5%) and ambiguous (1.5%) links were found, with 4.3% of births remaining unlinked (Figure S5).
 Linkage of baby to mother was slightly less likely if the HES record indicated Down's syndrome (88.9% of birth cohort members with any Q90 diagnosis codes were able to be linked to a maternal record, compared with 95.7% of birth cohort members without Q90 diagnosis codes).
 Babies with no linked maternal record had fewer variables on which to link with NDSCR.